 With a voluntary self-declaration in the form of Sustainability Data Sheets, we have been supplementing product information with environmental labels since 2014, which means meeting the increasing demand for product-specific information on ecological and health criteria.
 Spanning around four pages, Sustainability Data Sheets list essential information for building certifications according to DGNB, BREEAM, and LEED as well as on ingredients, emissions, and other ecological and social aspects.
 Like our Technical Data Sheets and Safety Data Sheets, they are available to download free of charge or can be sent directly upon request.
-At the end of 2021, Sustainability Data Sheets were available in 22 languages for around 400 Sto products.
+In 2023, Sustainability Data Sheets were available for around 400 Sto products in 22 languages, which will be gradually expanded and updated.